Octarine-J/cpp-snippets/README.md

 # C++ Snippets
-This repository contains reusable snippets of C++ code to implement various tasks such as generating random numbers or creating templates.
+This repository contains reusable snippets of C++ code to implement various tasks such as generating random numbers or working with dates.

 The repository also serves as a quick reminder for one who has not been working with C++ for a while.